okorach/sonar-tools/README.md

 If `--mode delete` is specified objects are actually deleted

+## Required Permissions

+To be able to delete anything, the token provided to `sonar-housekeeper` should have:
+- The global `Administer System` permission to delete tokens
+- Plus `Browse` and `Administer` permission on all projects to delete (or with branches or PR to delete)

 ### :information_source: Limitations
 To avoid bad mistakes (mistakenly deleting too many projects), the tools will refuse to delete projects analyzed in the last 90 days.